-Table 8-46 • Projects Pane Page
+Table 8-47 • Projects Pane Page

 Column/Field Description Tree view Click to toggle the project display to tree view.
-T: List view Click to toggle the project display to a plain list view. : ■ Add New Click to add a new folder or project to the list.
+E: List view Click to toggle the project display to a plain list view. ∷ Add New Click to add a new folder or project to the list.
 (This button is displayed only if you have permission to create projects.)
 My Projects Click to show only those projects with which you are associated, either as Project Contact or with a project role (Analyst, Reviewer, or Observer).
 Projects (x) The number of projects in the system.
 If the list is filtered, the filtered count is shown in relation to the full count (for example, "(19 of 123)").
+Shown in relation to the full count (for example, (13 of 123)).

-Table 8-46 • Projects Pane Page (cont.)
+Table 8-47 • Projects Pane Page (cont.)

-Column/Field Description Project Search fields From the search filters on the left, select the filter based on the type of search you want to perform (Project Name, Project Inventory, or Security Vulnerability).
+Column/Field Description Project Search fields From the search filters on the left, select the filter based on the type of search you want to perform (Project Name , Project Inventory , or Security Vulnerability).
 In the field on the right, enter the string criterion for the search: When searching for a project name, enter a partial string or full project name.
-When searching for project inventory, enter the inventory name, component name, license name, or SPDX short identifier of the inventory item.
+When searching for project inventory, enter the inventory name or the inventory's component name, license name, or license SPDX short identifier.
 The characters must be consecutive in the search string.
 A partial string is supported.
 When searching for a security vulnerability, enter the exact vulnerability ID.
 Press Enter to view the filtered projects display.
 If no inventory items meet the specified criterion, the projects display shows "No Projects".
-To clear the search filter and display of all projects, click X in the criterion field.
+To clear the search filter and display of all projects, click $\boldsymbol{\times}$ in the criterion field.
 See for Searching Across All Projects the System for full details.
 Project tree or plain list The display format (tree or plain list) of listed projects based on the current filter.
-You can perform the following from this list (depending on your permissions): To open a project, either click the Open Project icon (b) next to the project entry in the project tree or list, or click the project's name link in the upper left corner of the project's dashboard (to the right of the Projects pane).
+You can perform the following from this list (depending on your permissions): To open a project, either click the Open Project icon (1) next to the project entry in the project tree or list, or click the project's name link in the upper left corner of the project's dashboard (to the right of the Projects pane).
 The project opens to its Project Inventory tab.
-To display the dashboard for a project, either click the project in the project tree or list, or click the Load Project Dashboard icon in the project entry.
+To display the dashboard for a project, either click the project in the project tree or list, or click the Load Project Dashboard icon $lacktriangle$ in the project entry.
 To rename a project, double-click the project name and overwrite the current name with the new name.
 To move a project to a different location in the project tree, drag and drop the project to the desired folder (or to the root location).
 To create or delete a project or folder from the project tree or list, use the right-click menu.
 See Managing Items in the Projects Display.
-Select a project from the project tree or list to refresh the dashboard on the Selected Project Name right with information about the selected project.
+Selected Project Name Select a project from the project tree or list to refresh the dashboard on the right with information about the selected project.
 You can click the project name displayed in the top left of the dashboard to open the project.

-Table 8-46 - Projects Pane Page (cont.)
+Table 8-47 • Projects Pane Page (cont.)